 The global connected car market size was estimated at over USD 24 billion in 2014 and is expected to grow at a CAGR of approximately 28% over the forecast period.
 Technological proliferation and an increase in disposable incomes across regions are expected to drive the global market for the next seven years.
 There have been significant advances in telecommunication technology over the past few years.
 These advances have offered the population with a new level of connectedness.
-With the development of connected car concept, vehicle telematics and infotainment technology have progressed to offer HD touch screens, navigation tools, varied applications, and high speed internet on-the go.
+With the development of connected car concepts, vehicle telematics and infotainment technology have progressed to offer HD touch screens, navigation tools, varied applications, and high-speed internet on-the-go.

 The industry is expected to get a major push from the governments across the nations.
 The U.S. Department of Transportation in association with the National Highway Traffic Safety Administration has announced plans for a regulatory proposal that would make it mandatory for auto manufacturers for the installation of vehicle-to-vehicle communication devices in every automobile they produce in the coming years.

-Issues pertaining to safety and security such as unauthorized access to multiple automobile applications or breaking into the in vehicle connectivity system can act as a restraint for the connected car market.
-Moreover, unavailability of seamless internet connectivity across regions may pose a challenge to connected car industry growth.
+Issues pertaining to safety and security such as unauthorized access to multiple automobile applications or breaking into the in-vehicle connectivity system can act as a restraint for the connected car market.
+Moreover, the unavailability of seamless internet connectivity across regions may pose a challenge to connected car industry growth.

 Driver assistance includes a number of advanced technologies that help improve the actual performance of the vehicle.
-Systems such as parking assists and cruise control that autonomously steer the vehicle are being increasing being introduced across all car segments thus ensuring driver comfort and convenience.
+Systems such as parking assist and cruise control autonomously steer the vehicle are increasingly being introduced across all car segments thus ensuring driver comfort and convenience.

-Recent advances in driver assistances systems include BMW’s autonomous parking valet that automatically parks the car even after the passengers exit, and Volkswagen’s Emergency Assist, stops the vehicle in case of an emergency are expected to provide these manufactures a competitive advantage over other industry players.
+Recent advances in driver assistance systems include BMW’s autonomous parking valet that automatically parks the car even after the passengers' exit, and Volkswagen’s Emergency Assist, stops the vehicle in case of an emergency are expected to provide these manufactures a competitive advantage over other industry players.